MarkCX1/gmod-titsrp-anticc-removal/README.md

 # Requirements
 Game: Garry's Mod
 Server: Access to the TitsRP server
-File Access: Ability to place Lua scripts in the Garry's Mod directory

 # Installation
 Clone or Download the Repository: